-Transmission of the NEF that is automatically generated by CM/ECF, except as provided in (f) below, constitutes service of the filed document on registered party users.
-Parties who are not registered users must be served with a copy of any document filed electronically in accordance with the Federal Rules of Civil Procedure.
-When more than one attorney in a law firm appears in a case, and not all of the attorneys are registered filing users, service of any court-generated document (i.e., orders, notices, etc.) will only be made on the attorneys registered in CM/ECF.
-It is the responsibility of the law firm's electronic users to notify all other firm members appearing in the case who are not receiving electronic notification.
+When more than one attorney appears on behalf of a person in a case, and not all of the attorneys for that person are registered filing users, service of any court-generated document (e.g., orders, notices, etc.) will only be made on the attorneys registered in CM/ECF.
+It is the responsibility of the non-registered attorney to make arrangements with the registered attorney users for that person to remain apprised of court-generated filings in the case.
 Non-registered attorneys will not receive paper copies from the court.